-Following the assessment of the site it is felt that the net developable area should be limited to 1.2 hectares and that the density should not exceed 30 units per hectare.
-This would give a maximum capacity of 36 residential units.
+Following the assessment of the site it is felt that net developable area should be limited to 8.30 hectares (20.50 acres) and that the density should be 30 units per hectare for standard units and for affordable housing.
+This would give a maximum capacity of around 249 residential units.
 It should be noted that this figure is indicative only and that the final number of houses will be determined at the detailed design stage.

-Density Calculation
+Density Calculations

 The calculations for density within the site are approximate and are based on the Net Developable Area (NDA).
 This area excludes landscape buffer zones and site constraint features.
-Where appropriate, buffer zones may include as part of the garden areas.
-The figures shown in the table below assume that the density will be 30 houses per hectare and for standard houses and affordable housing elements.
+Where appropriate, buffer zones may be included as part of the garden areas.
+The figures shown in the table below assume that for standard houses the density will be 30 houses per hectare and for the affordable housing element 30 houses per hectare.